Hàng Đẫy Stadium: New stadium project

 During the visit of the Communist Party of Vietnam's general secretary Nguyễn Phú Trọng to France and met with the President Emmanuel Macron, the two have signed plenty of cooperation deals, including the rebuild and renovation of Hàng Đẫy Stadium.
 The new stadium will cost 250 million euros and they will be designed and built by French company Bouygues.
+However, due to many problems, this project has not yet scheduled an implementation date.